bowman2001/perplexdoc/content/doc/basic/image/index.md

 weight: 150
 ---

-The CommonMark image syntax is simple and the theme distinguishes between two possible image positions: **stand-alone** & **embedded**.
+The theme distinguishes between two possible image positions: **stand-alone** & **embedded**.
 {.p-first} <!--more-->

 You can [enhance the image layout](doc/enhancing/image) in many ways.
-This page introduces only the basic syntax and its layout.
+This page introduces only the basic syntax and the default layout.

 ## Syntax